 Put the word treasury in a book and I’m instantly smitten!
 How can you go wrong with the beloved Ingalls family anyway?
 Celebrate the season with holiday tales from the life of Laura Ingalls Wilder, author of the beloved Little House series.
 The book also features Garth Williams’ classic artwork in vibrant full color!

-This book is about a little girl named Emma and her little dog Shu-Shu who were thrilled to be invited to the King’s birthday party.
+This Christmas books for kids is about a little girl named Emma and her little dog Shu-Shu who were thrilled to be invited to the King’s birthday party.
 Throughout the story, she struggles with what to bring as a gift.
 She finally settles on something but meets many frustrations on the way to the party.
 Chilly, rumpled, and empty-handed, Emma frets, but when they finally meet the King at his palace, they discover they gave the King exactly what he wanted.

 Children and parents will be reminded of the true meaning of Christmas, and that the greatest gifts we can offer to the Savior are gifts to the least of his brothers and sisters (based on Matthew 25:40).

 A few stories that aren’t about Jesus, but are still super fun…

 Jan Brett is one of my favorite authors as her stories entertain any age and her illustrations are beautifully unique.
 She has many books centered around the holidays.
 Some with Santa, some without.
 Personally, we love The 12 Days of Christmas and all of the Gingerbread books that she has written.